Meet Bishop José

-José Antonio McLoughlin was consecrated as the seventh bishop, and first Latino, of the Episcopal Diocese of Western North Carolina on October 1, 2016.
+José Antonio McLoughlin was consecrated as the seventh bishop, and first Hispanic, of the Episcopal Diocese of Western North Carolina on October 1, 2016.

 Since becoming the Bishop of the Diocese of Western North Carolina, Bishop José has declared, in many and various ways, that he hopes to be a different kind of bishop, and he particularly does not want to be remembered as a distantly-removed dignitary.
 While not disregarding the great traditions of the Church, Bishop José believes that changes are necessary in the ways the church ministers in our day, and many of those changes must originate from the ministry of the bishop.
-He has to be a “hands-on” bishop who is close to the people of the diocese and the clergy who serve them.
-He has committed to being fully engaged in the church’s ministry with youth, minorities, and underserved populations.
+He believes in being an engaged bishop who is close to the people of the diocese and the clergy who serve them.
+He has committed to being fully involved in the church’s ministry with youth, minorities, and underserved populations.
 He is passionate about raising up a new kind of leadership for the church in our day.

 José and his wife Laurel have two children: Alexander and Alyson.
 Alex graduated from Oklahoma State University with a degree in sports media and a minor in Spanish.
 Alex and his wife, Rachel, live in Oklahoma City where Alex works for the Oklahoma City Baseball Club, the triple-A affiliate of the Los Angeles Dodgers.
 Alyson graduated from UNC Charlotte with a degree in criminal justice and a minor in religious studies and sociology.
 Alyson works and lives in Charlotte.